StinaAxelsson/project2/README.md

 It falls down comets and money-bags from the top and you have to be careful not to hit any of the comets!
 But if you hit the moneybag you collect score.
 It is a game you can play to take your personal record and challange a friend to try beat your score.
 Good luck!

 This project is developed as my second Portfolio Project assignment during my course at Code Institute.
+It is created with HTML for the structure, CSS for all the styling and then JavaScript to make it a interactive frontend site.